ZeavoHQ/DebtKit-API/README.md

 You will be required to provide your DebtKit Account ID and API Key, which can be retrieved under Options -> API in DebtKit.
 Only administrators can retieve this information.

-You must also pass the name, phone and email parameters for each lead although the parameters can be empty.
+You must also pass the name, phone and email parameters for each lead although these parameters can be empty.

 ```